MaliwanDynamics/maliwandynamics.github.io/_posts/2024/2024-09-16-Jekyll-next-previous.md

 Turns out you can pass the entire `Page` with all its defined values into an includes HTML.
 Sort-of like passing in an object (I'm guessing) if you are familiar with [Object Oriented Programming (OOP)](https://en.wikipedia.org/wiki/Object-oriented_programming).
 This way I can grab all the defined values declared within the post inside of a reusable includes.

-I'm definitely going to work on making it look better in the future.
-But it's still a prototype and it works.
+I'm definitely going to work on making it look better in the future, but it's still a prototype and it works.

 ## Example